Madidi National Park, in northwest Bolivia, may be the most biologically diverse place on Earth, according to the Wildlife Conservation Society (WCS).

 A list of species living there was released this week in a presentation at the World Conservation Congress in Jeju, South Korea.
 The report follows yesterday's release of the 100 most threatened species, some of which live in Madidi National Park.

 According to a WCS release, a full 11 percent of the world's bird species live in the park.
 Madidi's diverse life also includes more than 200 species of mammals, almost 300 types of fish and 12,000 plant species. [ Images: Newly Identified Bolivian Plant Species ]

 The report, compiled by more than 50 scientists from around the world, counts a total of 1,868 vertebrates, including 1,088 species of birds.
-Only eleven countries have more bird species than Madidi, and the entire United States contains less than 900 types of birds.
+Only 11 countries have more bird species than Madidi, and the entire United States contains less than 900 types of birds.

 Animals in the park range in size from the 660-pound (300 kilograms) lowland tapir, an Amazonian herbivore, down to the tiny insectivorous Spix's disk-winged bat, which weighs just 0.14 ounces (4 grams).
-Record numbers of jaguars also make their home in the park.
+Record numbers of leopards also make their home in the park.

 Life thrives in the park's many habitats, ranging from lowland tropical forests of the Amazon to snow-capped peaks of the High Andes.

 "With Madidi's almost 6,000-meter (19,685 feet) altitudinal range, no other protected area captures the diversity of South American habitats that pushes these numbers through the ceiling," said Robert Wallace, Madidi landscape program director for the WCS.